snltd/SexyMF/README.md

-The best way to correctly grant SexyMF the privileges it needs to do the job you want it to do is to read and understand the `smf_security(5)` manual page, and devlop a set of additional privileges suitable for your site.
+The best way to correctly grant SexyMF the privileges it needs to do the job you want it to do is to read and understand the `smf_security(5)` manual page, and develop a set of additional privileges suitable for your site.
 Below are a few guidelines.

 Chances are you will only want to use SexyMF to manage a small number of